 Makeup and costumes: Kirk gets a new vest look, which I think actually makes Shatner seem, er, rounder?
 (I’m not weight-shaming Shatner — he was 63! — but I just don’t think the costume was flattering.
 He looks much better in the standard uniform scenes.)
 As for the TNG costumes, they decided to dress most of the regulars in the new one-piece jumpsuits from Deep Space Nine for some reason, which already looked bad on TV and looked way, way worse on the big screen.
 They also decided to bring the Klingon Kleavage to the big screen, which, sigh.

 Music: I dig the music in this one, particularly the opening credits, and Kirk and Picard’s horseback ride, and the final farewell… it’s all pretty solid.
-This is Dennis McCarthy’s only Star Trek feature, but he was the main composer for The Next Generation, Deep Space Nine and Voyager, so it’s safe to say he know the material.
+This is Dennis McCarthy’s only Star Trek feature, but he was the main composer for The Next Generation, Deep Space Nine and Voyager, so it’s safe to say he knows the material.

 Goosebump moment: The meeting between Picard and Kirk is the moment we were all waiting for, although I think the ultimate goosebump moment comes a few minutes later, when Kirk shakes off the “joy dimension” and he and Picard finally have a real conversation.